karmapoint/PostReader/README.md

 ## Features

 ### Adding and viewing RSS feeds
-I used a ruby gem called [feedjira link](http://feedjira.com/) to fetch and parse the XML within the RSS feeds.
-Additionally I augmented the dynamic data with the the favicon of the feed's parent site which I scraped the Google S2 converter, a simple tool where you add your target to the end of the url: (https://www.google.com/s2/favicons?domain=www.postreader.net)
+I used a ruby gem called [feedjira](http://feedjira.com/) to fetch and parse the XML within the RSS feeds.
+Additionally I augmented the dynamic data with the the favicon of the feed's parent site which I scraped using the Google S2 converter, a simple tool where you add your target to the end of the url: (https://www.google.com/s2/favicons?domain=www.postreader.net)

-After prepping the information from the RSS feed, I add them to my `feeds` table and provide api access to both `show.json.jbuilder` and `index.json.jbuilder` files.
+After prepping the information from the RSS feed, I add each feed to my `feeds` table and provide api access to both `show.json.jbuilder` and `index.json.jbuilder` files.

 ````Ruby
 def prep_feed(feed_url)